Do Analyst Upgrades Actually Move Stock Prices? We Measured 66,741 of Them

 Limitations

 Market cap filter.
 We excluded stocks below $1B market cap.
-Smaller stocks may show different patterns (both stronger signals and worse liquidity).
+Smaller stocks may show different patterns.

 Survivorship bias is limited.
 The event study measures returns from the event date forward.
-Stocks that were delisted create a negative tail in long-window returns, so T+63 figures may be slightly optimistic.
+Stocks delisted after the event create a negative tail in long-window returns, so T+63 figures may be slightly optimistic (for upgrades) and slightly pessimistic (for downgrades).

 2012–2025 only.
 FMP's stock_grade coverage before 2012 is sparse.
-The results cover one extended bull market, one COVID crash-and-recovery, and a period of rapid rate change.
-A longer history would help.
+Results cover one extended bull market, one COVID crash-and-recovery, and a period of rapid rate change.
+A longer history would test robustness across more regimes.

 The SQL